ProgrammerAL/Presentations-2023/boston-code-camp-35/practical-pulumi/presentation.md

 # Secrets

-- Pulumi Config Secrets
+- `pulumi config set mysecret myvalue --secret`
+  - Encrypted into YAML
+  - Accessible to anyone signed in with permissions
 - Load using provider
-  - 1Password, Azure Key Vault, etc
+  - 1Password, etc
 - Load from external source with custom code
   - The config values are not tracked